 We can let honesty, hard work and great service rule and work with the people who choose to work with us.
 No need for scams and marketing bullshit.

-The book is packed with much more insights, details and case studies, but the summary gives a great overview of the history of marketing and how permission marketing works in specific cases.
+Permission Marketing is packed with much more insights, details and case studies, but the summary gives a great overview of the history of marketing and how permission marketing works in specific cases.
 Thumbs up for both!

 Who would I recommend the Permission Marketing summary to?